lucky123485/Documentation/Cucumber.md

     // [Then] Describes the expected outcome or result of the scenario.
     });

-* 7.Before Generating Step Definition Install the Package
+* 7. Before Generating Step Definition Install the Package

     Make sure you have installed the @badeball/cypress-cucumber-preprocessor package.
 Run the following command in your project directory: